MicrosoftDocs/visualstudio-docs/docs/debugger/debug-dotnet-core-in-wsl-2.md

 ---
 title: "Debug .NET apps in Linux using WSL"
-description: Learn to run and debug your .NET apps in WSL without leaving Visual Studio. ms.date: "06/06/2023" ms.topic: "conceptual"
+description: Discover how to run and debug your .NET applications in WSL without leaving the Visual Studio integrated development environment (IDE). ms.date: "06/06/2023" ms.topic: "conceptual"
 helpviewer_keywords: